abdellah-lamrani-alaoui/abdellah-lamrani-alaoui.github.io/index.md

 ---

-## 🔨 A little word about what we are building @Teker
+## 🔨 A little word about what we are building @Presti

 ✨ Presti allows e-tailers to create engaging product visuals in a click, with generative AI.